bloxstreet/support/docs/mr+-information/training-guide.md

 ### <font color="#FFD300">Host and/or Co-Host: Guide Checking</font>

 After claiming the session and before :00, it is important for the Host and/or Co-Host to request trainers to state the three green lines that are found below, ensuring they have access to the correct version of the guide.
 The Host and/or Co-Host should use the messages below.
+To speed up guide checking, the Host and Co-Host are permitted to skip trainers whom they know already have the guide because they were previously tested.

 <font color="#0F52BA">**Host and/or Co-Host:**</font> *Hello!
 Please state all green lines found on the training guide.
 There are three in total.*